leksyking/alx-porfolio-project/README.md

 1. Create a room by clicking the "Create Room" button.
 2. Share the room ID with others to join the same room.
-3. Users can join the room by entering the room ID and clicking the join button.
+3. Users can join the room by entering the room link in the browser.

 ## Contributors